 7.2 Could there be any harm to me if I decide to leave the study before it is finished?

-No, you will not be harmed if you decide to end your scanning session before it is finished.
+No, your child will not be harmed if he or she decides to end your scanning session before it is finished.